This post was most recently updated on March 23rd, 2021

 I have hunted high and low for ideas to store meat in the freezer that doesn’t involve plastic.
 There are very few options.

-Mason jars are suggested but they aren’t the most economical use of space plus when you smash one – and you will – you have a freezer full of glass shards and wasted food.
+, or a similar brand, are often suggested for .
+However, they aren’t the most economical use of space because of their shape.
+Also, when you smash one – and you will – you have a full of glass shards and wasted .

 Have you tried to fit a large family meal’s worth of meat in a jar?
 I need bigger jars!